killthekitten/kirshatrov-com/_posts/2019-01-03-state-of-background-jobs.md

 The whole concept of queues has issues with aging and scaling in terms of the codebase and people.
 I'd love to see some other concept of prioritizing jobs between buckets, based on SLOs ("this thing has to run in 5 minutes") and maybe a number-based priority rather than a hardcoded queue name.
 From the API point, this could look as simple as `slo 5.minutes, weight: 0.5` in the job definition.
 Why two settings?
 I could be wrong, but I have a feeling that you'll need some metric for prioritizing when you have a backlog with 5M of "had to run 1 min ago" jobs.

 **Concurrency and throttling.** It's common for developers to want their job to run at a certain rate.
 A good example is 3rd party calls, when you may have 1k jobs per second incoming while you know that the 3rd party provider will not handle that number of calls per second,  even if you've had the capacity to run all of those jobs at once.
-Webhooks is a real-life example: when your store on Shopify will get a ton of new orders (congrats with large sales!) and you have a webhook endpoint configured, we'll not even attempt to deliver all of those at once because likely those external endpoints would keep up with Shopify's throughput of webhooks.
+Webhooks is a real-life example: when your store on Shopify will get a ton of new orders (congrats with large sales!) and you have a webhook endpoint configured, we won't even attempt to deliver them all at once because it's unlikely that those external endpoints will keep up with that throughput of webhooks.
 Instead, we'll deliver them at a fixed rate.

 Another use case is concurrency of `1`, when you want to say "only one job in the scope of X is allowed to run at any given time".
 You might preserve the order of jobs or not, and the implementation gets quite complex if you do.